riceissa/issarice.com/wiki/math-335.md

-  problems that are merely and divinely *present* because of their inherent value, and meant to be solved by "elites"), but rather something mass-produced, to be consumed by the "mathematical masses" (which are a minority with respect to the general population), or written due to the practical desire to *evaluate students*.
+  problems that are merely and divinely *present* because of their inherent value, and meant to be solved by "elites"), but rather something mass-produced, to be consumed by the "mathematical masses" (who are a minority with respect to the general population, but a majority relative to the mathematical elite), or written due to the practical desire to *evaluate students*.
 These problems are in fact no different from whiteboard interview question in programming, which have been criticized well elsewhere[^whiteboard].